 Many factors go into play when determining which toy is best for your bird.
 Each bird also has their own likes and dislikes, so the best toys will vary from one bird to the next.
 We’ve compiled a list of some important things to consider when shopping for bird toys to help you decide which toys to try for your bird.

 Different bird species will require different types of toys.
-For example, macaws and parrots are very strong and muscular and will need more durable toys that won’t be easily destroyed.
-Parakeets, Cockatiels, and Conures, on the other hand, may be intimidated by toys that are too large.
-Toys for these species are generally smaller and more delicate in nature.
+For example, macaws and parrots are very strong and muscular and will need larger, more durable toys that won’t be easily destroyed.
+Parakeets, cockatiels, and conures, on the other hand, may be intimidated by toys that are too large.
+Toys for these species are generally smaller and less durable.

-Generally speaking, larger birds may prefer chewing or attaching toys, while small birds may be happier with items such as swings, bells, and mirrors.
+Generally speaking, larger birds may prefer chewing or attacking toys, while small birds may be happier with items such as swings, bells, and mirrors.

 Safety is extremely important when choosing toys for your pet.
-Birds will almost always chew on theirs, so selecting items that can be safely ingested is important.
-Avoid ones with strings, dyes, or chains that could pose a threat to your bird.
-Many wooden ones are perfectly safe for birds, but you want to avoid woods that could be toxic or unsafe including oak yellow cedar, cherry, apricot, crepe myrtle, peach, plum, redwood, sequoias, yew, apricot, Chines snake tree, holly, hemlock, Chinese popcorn, pitch pine, prune Chinese tallow, nectarine, horse apple, Sitka cedar, and umbrella tree woods.
+Birds will almost always chew on their toys, so selecting items that can be chewed safely is important.
+Avoid toys with strings, dyes, or chains that could pose a threat to your bird.
+Many wooden ones are perfectly safe for birds, but you want to avoid woods that could be toxic or unsafe including oak yellow cedar, cherry, apricot, crepe myrtle, peach, plum, redwood, sequoias, yew, apricot, Chinese snake tree, holly, hemlock, Chinese popcorn, pitch pine, prune, Chinese tallow, nectarine, horse apple, Sitka cedar, and umbrella tree woods.

-Choose toys that are appropriately sized to fit in the cage you have.
-You want to make sure the item is too large that it limits the bird’s ability to move about in its cage.
-However, you also don’t want to choose something too small that your bird will destroy too quickly or just ignore it.
-Keep in mind that some small birds, like Budgies and Cockatiels, can be shyer and may be intimated or distressed by a large toy.
+Choose toys that are appropriately sized for your bird’s species as well as for their cage.
+You want to make sure the item isn’t so large that it limits your bird’s ability to move about in its cage.
+However, you also don’t want to choose something so small that your bird will destroy too quickly or just ignore it.
+Keep in mind that some small birds, like budgies and cockatiels, can be shyer and may be intimated or distressed by a large toy.

 Physical and Mental Stimulation